 Sine waves, or sinusoidal waves, produce a soft, round, warm tone.
 They’re often used to create sub basses due to how pure they sound; this characteristic translates well in the low-end of many songs.

-On a spectrum analyzer, a pure sine wave will display a fundamental frequency and no overtones.
+On a spectrum analyzer, like the one found in FabFilter's Pro-Q, a pure sine wave will display a fundamental frequency and no overtones.

 On an oscilloscope, a pure sine wave will have round peaks (mountains) and troughs (valleys).
 Smooth periodic oscillation is what characterizes a sine wave.